 It’s important to look at new schools.
 Here are two.

-The recently lauded Kathleen Grim School for Leadership and Sustainability at Sandy Hook (also P.S.
+The recently lauded Kathleen Grim School for Leadership and Sustainability at Sandy Ground (also P.S.
 62) was renamed after New York City deputy chancellor for operations Kathleen Grim.
 She died of cancer in February.
 It’s honorable to name a school after Grim, but the name sounds like a charter school.
 Why not call it the Kathleen Grim Elementary School?

 Many of the building’s features are praiseworthy.